 The LXPanel is another lightweight and very efficient panel for the Linux desktop.
 This panel comes installed by default with the LXDE desktop environment, but you can install it as a separate component.
 This panel includes lots of helpful plug-ins that you can use to populate your panel.

 KDE Plasma Desktop Panels

 This is the default panel that is included with the KDE Plasma desktop.
 The KDE Plasma panel is similar to the Gnome panel, its easy to use and very flexible.
-You can also add several of the KDE Plasma desktop widgets to your panel for convenient access.
-This panel also offers a variety of options to help you customize your panel to match your desktop.
+A vast number of Plasma desktop widgets are included that can be used to populate the panel.

 Another lightweight task-bar that is also quite powerful.
 This panel has a system tray, task-bar, clock, and more.
 The Tint 2 panel is very customizable and offers some fantastic transparency options.